b1conrad/mic/README.md

 10. Show calendar of when instruments are checked out/available
 11. Make sure the website never goes down.
 12. Make sure that everything is backed up both physically and to the cloud.
-13. Make sure that there are not improper redundancies in place.
+13. Make sure that there are no improper redundancies in place.

 #### Instruments
 1. Name, description, quantity, price and picture